betsysavage/stock-analysis/README.md

 ### Summary ###
 1. What are the advantages and disadvantages of refactoring code?
+The process of code refactoring...

+The primary disadvantage of refactoring code is its cost, both in time and money.
+Rearranging code to make it more readable and efficient can take a good deal of staff time, between debugging and reviewing.
+I struggled at several points in this analysis with error messages that prevented the script from running at all, which made it challenging to test different pieces of the code.
+It is tempting to fall back on the available option that works, rather than committing to a time confusing and sometimes frustrating process of editing.
+Ultimately, however, I broke the code into shorter blocks to test each segment, and the ultimate outcome of

 2. How do these pros and cons apply to refactoring the original VBA script?